Lawrence County Airpark: History

 Lawrence County Airpark, originally known as Huntington Airport, was established in 1929.
 In June of that year, John Paul Riddle of the Cincinnati-based Embry-Riddle Company completed negotiations for the establishment of an airport for the cities of the Kentucky, Ohio, West Virginia tri-state area.
 The company sought to expand their growing air mail and passenger routes east, via the Ohio River valley.
-The Embry-Riddle Company put up $100,000 dollars, with another $25,000 contributed by the Huntington Chamber of Commerce, $25,000 from the Huntington Bridge Company, and $25,000 from a local aviation booster club.
+The Embry-Riddle Company put up $100,000, with another $25,000 contributed by the Huntington Chamber of Commerce, $25,000 from the Huntington Bridge Company, and $25,000 from a local aviation booster club.
 The club enrolled 250 members, charging a membership fee of $100.
 This money was used to fund the airport project.
 The land was purchased primarily from a Mr. Joe L. Wilson, partner in the Huntington Bridge Company, who had used the land for farmland.

-Development of the land began in June, but was slowed due to high levels of rain.
+Development of the land began in June but was slowed due to high levels of rain.
 Eventually several houses and a barn were removed, though two structures were initially left intact on the north side of the field for use as office and flight crew facilities.

 The new Huntington-Ironton-Chesapeake Airport opened on August 31, 1929, with a 3600 ft east-west sod landing strip (current site of runway 8/26) and a north-south strip 2500 ft in length (partially still in use as the airfield's only taxiway).
 The opening fell on Labor Day weekend, and massive celebrations were planned.
 Approximately 45,000 people attended the opening events throughout the weekend, which included aerial stunts and rides ($10 each).

 Ten planes, owned by the Embry-Riddle Company were stationed at the field.
 These included several Wacos.
 A Ford Tri-Motor was on display for opening day.
 There was a raffle for a free flight to Cincinnati's Lunken Field, and a folded-wing aircraft carrying local government and civic leaders Taxied across the bridge, led a parade around Huntington, West Virginia, then returned to the airport, extended its wings, and took them on an aerial tour.